MWGitHub/focus/README.md

 Edit knexfile-sample.js with your database credentials.
 Rename the file to knexfile.js

+Install redis and run it before starting the server.

-Edit the config-sample.json file and replace the key with your own key.
+Edit config-sample.json and replace the key with your own key.
 Rename the config file to config.json

 Run in the server folder:
 `npm install`
 `./node_modules/.bin/knex migrate:latest`

-### If not using a web server
+#### If not using a web server
 Run in the client folder:
 `npm install`